Menota logoMenota logo2Norsk

 Background

 Menota is a network of leading Nordic archives, libraries and research departments working with medieval texts and manuscript facsimiles.
 The aim of Menota is to preserve and publish medieval texts in digital form and to adapt and develop encoding standards necessary for this work.
 The archive will contain texts in the Nordic languages as well as in Latin.
 There are now 15 members of Menota (see bottom of the page) and new members are welcome to join the network.
 Since its founding in 2001, the archive has been led by Odd Einar Haugen at the University of Bergen.
-As of 1 January 2023, Alex Speed Kjeldsen, the University of Copenhagen, is taking over as new leader.
+As of 1 January 2023, Alex Speed Kjeldsen, the University of Copenhagen, has taken over as new leader.

 News (in Norwegian/Danish)